 Cited provides short summaries of new books of interest to judges.
 Authors or publishers may submit book summaries for consideration.
 Summaries should include the author’s name, a brief author bio, the publication title, date, and ISBN number, the publisher, a link to purchase the book online, a short summary of the book’s contents.
 A brief quote of review may also be included.
 Total word count should not exceed 300.
 Please provide a high-resolution image of the book cover from the publisher.
 Submissions for Cited are reviewed by the editor in chief and the administrative staff.

-Please see submission guidelines on the Center for Judicial Studies website.
+Please see submission guidelines.
 Submissions for The Storied Third Branch are reviewed by the editor in chief and the administrative staff.

 We aim to publish brief analyses of recent cases in each edition.
 Submissions should be no more than 750 words and should clearly explain the decision and its impact.
 Case Law Notes are reviewed by the editor in chief and the administrative staff.